education.vic.gov.au

 Guidance

-Refer to the Schools’ guide to attendance (PDF)External Link for guidance on supporting a whole school approach to attendance for the remainder of 2022 and 2023.
+Refer to the Schools’ guide to attendance (PDF)External Link for guidance on supporting a whole school approach to attendance.

 School attendance guidelines